The Open Think Tank Knowledge Platform

 Mailchimp is a practical CRM system to improve your think tanks digital infrastructure and it handles all your mailings.

-Last updated
+Last updated 5 years ago

 In this document, we explain the process to send emails by using the pre-existing groups and segments and using the predefined email templates.
 You can can find more information about a) how to send standard and custom email lists b) adding/editing/deleting contacts and c) the basic recommended structure to being able to use your Mailchimp as a basic CRM tool.
-You can also find extensive information on how to use the different features included in Mailchimp in the Mailchimp knowledge center.
+You can also find extensive information on how to use the different features included in Mailchimp in the .

-In order to access Mailchimp please visit the page: https://mailchimp.com/ and using your respective user and password.
+In order to access Mailchimp please visit the page: and using your respective user and password.

 Mailchimp is designed to work with a single list, that’s why you should have all your contacts in one distribution list.
-If your think tank has to send Mailings to subscribers for regional or program updates, newsletters etc., you can use the Groups and Segments functionality on mailchimp.
+If your think tank has to send Mailings to subscribers for regional or program updates, newsletters etc., you can use the and functionality on mailchimp.

-For the email design you can use a general predefined Template that you just need to fill in.
+For the email design you can use a general predefined that you just need to fill in.

 In order to send any emails please follow these steps: 1.
 Once you have logged into Mailchimp go to create a new campaign.